DuendeInexistente/Cirque/ShortStories/post.md

 Quilroy could’ve said that he suspected the unicorn’s cutie mark was a starburst— that his talent was *magic*, and if he didn’t feel on the verge of passing out would’ve done so to boast.
 But as it was it would only worry Querer unnecessarily, which was a dreadful idea for several reasons.

- “A purple mare wanted to see you.”
+ “A griffoness wanted to see you.”
 Muttered Querer as if afraid that he’d fallen asleep.
+“Would you believe it, that she was bright pink?”

 Quilroy just shook his head, intent on falling asleep precisely -the abstract patterns of his royal bed were simpler, but still complex enough to give him a royal headache- and watched as Querer slid out of the room with what he supposed was a sway of her hips.